Structural steel: Europe

-Standard structural steels (US)
+US

 Steels used for building construction in the US use standard alloys identified and specified by ASTM International.
 These steels have an alloy identification beginning with A and then two, three, or four numbers.
 The four-number AISI steel grades commonly used for mechanical engineering, machines, and vehicles are a completely different specification series.

 The standard commonly used structural steels are: